+- Liaising with the Headteacher.

+- Liaising with Middle Schools to discuss individual student's needs, record keeping and assessment.

+- Liaising with Deputies, Heads of House, Head of Sixth Form, Head of Departments, Tutors and Class Teachers concerning:

-- -Individual student's needs
+- -The needs of individual students

 - -Screening of students at Key Stages 3, 4 and 5

 - -Individual Education Plans

 - -Behaviour modification techniques for individual students

+- -CPD relating to Inclusive Quality First Teaching techniques

 - -Differentiation

 - -Input to Pastoral Support Plans

 - -Learning Support Assistants

 - -Effective use of support staff

 - -Special arrangements for examinations for SEND students KS3, KS4 and KS5.

 - -Referrals, reviews and record keeping.

-- Maintaining a school SEND Register listing priority concerns for students on SEND Support, Statutory Assessment and Education Health and Care Plans.
+- Maintaining a school SEND Register listing priority concerns for students on SEND Support,

+Statutory Assessment and Education Health and Care Plans.

-- Ensuring that parents are informed when a special need is identified and are notified of a decision by the school that SEND provision is being considered for their child.
+- Ensuring that parents are informed when a special need is identified and that they are notified of any decision by the school that SEND provision is being considered for their child.

 - Encouraging parents of children whose names are included in the SEND register to participate from the outset and throughout their child's education at school.

 - Liaising with parents of SEND students through:

 - Attendance at New Intake evenings

 - Attendance at other parents' evenings

 - Contact with parents concerning referrals, action taken and monitoring

 - Individual Education Plan [IEP]

 - Individual Special Arrangement Plan (ISAP)

 - Education Health and Care Plan of SEND.

 - Ensuring that parents and students are enabled and encouraged to participate in all decision making processes, knowing that their views are valued and their opinions heard, including:

 - Ownership of their own IEP

 - Ownership of their own ISAP

 - Setting learning targets and contributing to personal plans

 - Contributing to the assessment of their needs

 - Contributing to the Annual Review

 - Being fully involved in transitional planning.

 - Overseeing procedures for:

 - Managing SEND Learning Support Assistants

 - Screening and diagnostic testing

 - Maintaining a school commitment to the promotion of reading and understanding as a priority skill at all levels of ability

 - Collecting and collating necessary evidence for referrals

 - Overseeing and maintaining the records on all students with special educational needs.
 Testing and making applications for Access arrangements for candidates with learning difficulties.

 - Producing Special Arrangement Plans for the examinations for SEND students.

 - Liaising with external agencies including:

 - Speech and Language Therapy Service

 - Careers Advisors

 - Autism Team

 - CAMHS

 - Children and Young People's Family Services

 - -Occupational therapy

 - -Visual Impairment Team

 - -Hearing Impairment Team

 - -School Nurse